femy16/m-cart/README.md

 ### UX

-Online shopping for dress is some thing very interesting to me.
-M cart is a shopping site for ladies winter wear.
+Online shopping for dress is something very interesting to me.
+M cart is a shopping site for ladies winter clothing.

 The site allows filtering of products by four categories and the brands that sell the products.
 The Products belongs to four main categories, Jackets, Coats, Sweaters and Sweatshirts.
 No template was used to build this site.
 There were some specific UX and UI designs that were taken into consideration when styling this site.